mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 # A step to premium plan: Row Grouping

-A lot of you were asking about it, and we are pleased to announce that the premium plan is on the road.
+A lot of you were asking about it, and we are pleased to announce that the Premium plan is on the road.
-After an incredible year fully focused on improving the DataGrid, we are moving forward by releasing a first feature of the premium plan: the row grouping which is released in v5.3.0.
+After an incredible year fully focused on improving the DataGrid, we are moving forward by launching the first feature of the premium plan: the row grouping which is released in v5.3.0.
 Let me introduce this new feature.

 ## Start navigating the data 🚢

-If you already use the pro plan, you probably know the tree data that allows your users to navigate in the hierarchy by opening/closing children of a row.
+If you already use the pro plan, you may be familiar with the [tree data](/components/data-grid/group-pivot/#tree-data) which allows your users to navigate in the hierarchy by opening/closing children of a row.
 However, everything does not have a natural hierarchy, and users might like to modify it.
 Good news!
 It is now possible with row grouping.